-NYU Langone specialists are experts at managing cardiac devices after they are implanted.
+NYU Langone specialists are experts in managing cardiac devices after they are implanted.

 If you have an arrhythmia, or heart rhythm disorder, your doctor may use an implanted cardiac device to restore a normal heart rhythm.
 These small, battery-operated devices are implanted in the chest to detect and correct arrhythmias.